For many, Mount Everest is the synonym to Nepal. Many people come to Nepal to catch a sight of Mount Everest and other peaks in the Khumbu region.

 - Lukla Airport- among the world’s dangerous airport

-- The direct encounter with the trekkers preparing for mountain expedition at the base camp especially during the expedition season.
+- A direct encounter with the trekkers preparing for mountain expedition at the base camp especially during the expedition season.

 Best time for Everest Base Camp Trek

 September- November, and March-May is the best time for this trek.
-With the moderate climate and pleasant weather, you will have easy walks in the terrains of the Everest region.
-The daytime is sunny while night brings chilling weather.
+With the moderate climate and pleasant weather, you will have easy walks in the terrains of Everest region.
+The day time is sunny while night brings chilling weather.

 It is the pleasantest time of all for trekking in Nepal.
 Also, this is the time with least possibility of rainfall.
 So, you will have an easy and enjoyable trek.

-However, with enough preparation and proper packing you can go on this trek any season of the year.
-You can even go on this trek in January, or in July, or in August.
+However, with enough preparation and proper packing you can go on this trek any season of the year including the summer and the winter season.